SAP-archive/ytt-lint/README.md

 Currently I would not recommend to use ytt-lint from the terminal, as it has no stable interface yet.
 If you still want to try it, got to the releases on this repo.

 I recommend using the VSCode / VSCodium extension.
-You can download it from the releases page and then install it using `code --install-extension /path/to/extension` or `codium --install-extension /path/to/extension`.

-Notice: Currently the extension contains a ytt-executable.
-Because of that the extension file is operating system specific.
+You can find it in the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=phil9909.ytt-lint) and in the [Open VSX Registry](https://open-vsx.org/extension/phil9909/ytt-lint).
-This is because the ytt interface is not yet stable and it make sense to bundle them.
-This might change in the future.
+Also, you can download it from the releases page and then install it using `code --install-extension /path/to/extension` or `codium --install-extension /path/to/extension`.

 ## Working with CRDs